dendibakh/perf-book/chapters/18-Appendix/Appendix-A.md

 \markboth{Appendix A}{Appendix A}

 Below are some examples of features that can contribute to increased non-determinism in performance measurements.
-See complete discussion in [@sec:secFairExperiments].
+See the complete discussion in [@sec:secFairExperiments].

 ## Dynamic Frequency Scaling {.unnumbered .unlisted}

 [Dynamic Frequency Scaling](https://en.wikipedia.org/wiki/Dynamic_frequency_scaling)[^11] (DFS) is a technique to increase the performance of the system by automatically raising CPU operating frequency when it runs demanding tasks.
-As an example of DFS implementation, Intel CPUs have a feature called [Turbo Boost](https://en.wikipedia.org/wiki/Intel_Turbo_Boost)[^1] and AMD CPUs employ [Turbo Core](https://en.wikipedia.org/wiki/AMD_Turbo_Core)[^2]functionality.
+As an example of DFS implementation, Intel CPUs have a feature called [Turbo Boost](https://en.wikipedia.org/wiki/Intel_Turbo_Boost)[^1], and AMD CPUs employ [Turbo Core](https://en.wikipedia.org/wiki/AMD_Turbo_Core)[^2]functionality.

 Example of an impact Turbo Boost can make for a single-threaded workload running on Intel® Core™ i5-8259U: